 Tag: cardiovascular system

 “Your vitamin D levels are in the toilet,” said my primary care physician, a naturopathic doctor who’s not one to mince words.
-Sure enough, my level of 25-hydroxyvitamin D—abbreviated 25[OH]D)—which is the compound that’s measured in the
+Sure enough, my level of 25-hydroxyvitamin D—usually abbreviated 25(OH)D or sometimes 25-OH-VitD, turned out to be low.
+As we know, 25(OH)D is the compound that’s measured in the